juliom1516/sep10-freedom-project/blog/entry06.md

 Challenges
 - Figuring out how to make the project
-- how to change the background of the project
+- How to change the background of the project
-- changing color of navbar
+- Changing color of navbar

-takeaways
+- Linking picture to file

+Takeaways
+Some of my takeaways is to be patient and to ask my friends for help if I need it, by being patient I learned to fix my code instead of rushing everything and leaving room for mistakes as well as making sure that my code was neat and where it should go.
+By asking friends for help I learned how to make my aframe and to use the different shapes and how to scale them.
+I also had help by making the plane of the code and the camera where you can move around

 [Previous](entry05.md) | [Next](entry07.md)